intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 -l h_vmem=10G
 ```

 Now you have a high power machine available for powerful computing jobs.
-You only have an **interactive**  console available but no graphics available.\
+You only have an **interactive**  console available, but with no graphics.\
 Note: MobaXterm has multiple tabs and three possibilities of where to be logged in:

 - Local Machine, your PC (eg. llandis-MOBL)